 Fot.
 Business Insider

-The first flight of the X-57 was supposed to take place in 2023, but the program was canceled due to problems with the propulsion system.
+The first flight of the X-57 was supposed to take place in 2023.
+But the program was canceled due to problems with the propulsion system.
 Well, it’s hard, an aircraft with an electric motor wasn’t built right away, right?